-Rosegarden was commissioned by Salo Art Museum in Finland to do a combination of an art work and an interior design for the Meritalo school in Salo, to create a space, which could be used by the pupils for surfing on the Internet and reading as well as be visually stimulating.
+Rosegarden was commissioned by the Art Museum in Salo to do a combination of an art work and an interior design for the Meritalo school, to create a space, which could be used by the pupils for surfing on the Internet and reading as well as be visually stimulating.

-Rosegarden started to search for inspiration in the history of Salo and found that Gustav Mauriz Armfelt (1757-1814) once lived in the outskirts of Salo.
-He was an adventurer and survivor, a cosmopolite of his time who worked for both the Swedish Crown and the Russian Czar.
+We started to search for inspiration from the history of Salo and found that Gustav Mauriz Armfelt (1757-1814) once lived in the outskirts of Salo.
+He was an adventurer and survivor, a cosmopolite of his time, who worked for both the Swedish Crown and the Russian Czar.